 - (a) Hydrologic restoration.
 In addition to the correction of modified water flows and quality as described in section 33-1054(b), the site's hydrologic regime must be appropriate for the ecological community being restored.
 A reference source describing the native habitats found in Greater Pine Island and their natural hydrologic conditions is available in chapter 3 of the Multi-Species Recovery Plan for South Florida, published by the U.S. Fish & Wildlife Service.
-This section will not apply if it can be shown that hydrologic restoration will injure other property owners. - (b) Reintroduction of native trees.
+This requirement will not be construed to require any hydrologic changes that would adversely affect the public health, safety, or welfare or the property of others. - (b) Reintroduction of native trees.
 Native trees must be planted and must be of species typical of the native habitat being restored, as set forth in the Multi-Species Recovery Plan.
 For example, the dominant tree species in mesic pine flatwoods, the most common native upland habitat on Pine Island, will be longleaf and South Florida slash pines; the dominant tree species in mesic temperate hammocks will be live oaks and cabbage palms. - (1) Site preparation must include removal of non-native vegetation that will compete with newly planted trees. - (2) Trees must be planted in clusters or random patterns rather than rows.
-Bare-root or containerized seedlings may be planted using standard forestry techniques.
-The target density of mature trees is between 300 and 500 trees per acre, depending on species and the type of habitat being recreated.
-Therefore seedling trees are to be planted on an average of 8-foot centers.
+Bare-root or containerized seedlings (seedling cone container size) may be planted using standard forestry techniques.
+A minimum of 300 trees per acre must be planted with a minium of 250 trees surviving at 5 years, and, an overall minimum of 200 trees maintained in perpetuity. - (3) Fertilization and watering-in are required at time of planting to ensure survival of seedlings, with spot irrigation beyond planting.
+Exotic and problematic plant monitoring and control is required for at least five years after planting.